-Throughout the time that the company was still in the start-up phase, I worked in the residential real estate industry.
+While the company was still in the start-up phase, I worked in the residential real estate industry.

-Real Estate Work History:
+Real Estate Work History

 Our clients consisted of large banks and government entities such as Goldman Sachs, Wells Fargo, Fannie Mae, and Freddie Mac.

 I consistently achieved an average revision rate of 2% or less, which means that my work was accepted by these entities 98% of the time.